AZCoder018/Bamazon/README.md

 * Regardless of whether the user wins or loses, the user will be asked is the user wants to play again.
 If the user answers Y, the game resets and a new random word is chosen by the computer.
 If the user answers N, the user will receive the message "BYE!
 BYE!".

+#### __HOW DOES BAMAZON 'MANAGER VIEW' WORK?__

+#### __HOW DOES BAMAZON 'SUPERVISOR VIEW' WORK?__

-#### __WHO MAINTAINS AND CONTRIBUTES TO THIS VERSION OF WordGuess-CLI?__
+#### __WHO MAINTAINS AND CONTRIBUTES TO THIS VERSION OF BAMAZON?__

-This version of WordGuess-CLI was created by me, Jason Heath Meadows, Esq., currently a student at the University of Arizona Coding Boot Camp, in Gilbert, Arizona.
+This version of Bamazon was created by me, Jason Heath Meadows, Esq., currently a student at the University of Arizona Coding Boot Camp, in Gilbert, Arizona.
 I will maintain and contribute to this app, as necessary, as part of my Portfolio.